jrosell/kuzco/README.md

 structured data.
 The goal is to standardize outputs for image classification and use LLMs as an alternative option to keras or torch.

-{kuzco} currently supports: classification, recognition, sentiment, and text extraction.
+{kuzco} currently supports: classification, recognition, sentiment, text extraction, alt-text creation, and **custom** computer vision tasks.

 ## Installation